What is Cyber Insurance?

 Cyber insurance covers the physical loss or damage to information, IT systems and networks.
 It can also cover loss of profits to be business, caused by the introduction of malware, extortion or hacking.
 Insurance policies generally include significant assistance with and management of the incident itself, which can be essential when faced with reputational damage or regulatory enforcement.

-Businesses not only have guard against hackers and other types of cyber breaches, because of stricter data privacy laws, companies are increasing required to ensure personal information is secure.
+Businesses not only have guards against hackers and other types of cyber breaches but because of stricter data privacy laws, companies are also increasingly required to ensure personal information is secure.
 A breach will be investigated and require costly actions, including contacting hundreds or thousands of customers.
-There’s also the potential of hefty fines and penalties.
+There’s also the potential for hefty fines and penalties.

-3. Back up your data real time of at least daily.
+- Back up your data real-time of at least daily.

 Explore your insurance options today.
 Talk to your professional insurance and risk adviser and get the best cover for you and your risks.
 Book an appointment with Insurance Advisernet today!